 After his conversion.
-Paul had but one wish in his life, that is to testify of the good news and convince people of the truths of the Bible and the Messiah.
+Paul had but one wish in his life, that is to testify of the good news and convince people of the gospel and the Messiah.
 He said, “For if I preach the gospel, I have nothing to boast of, for necessity is laid upon me; yes, woe is me if I do not preach the gospel” (1 Corinthians 9:16 also 2 Corinthians 5:11; Philippians 3:13, 14).

 The apostle was very careful to avoid any situation that might be an obstacle for people to accept his message.
-“Therefore, if food makes my brother stumble, I will never again eat meat, lest I make my brother stumble.”
-(1 Corinthians 8:13; 9:22, 23).
+For example, he said, “Therefore, if food makes my brother stumble, I will never again eat meat, lest I make my brother stumble” (1 Corinthians 8:13; 9:22, 23).

 The gentile pagans were distrustful of strangers who preached to them, so Paul refused support in order to not give them a reason to blame him of coming among them as a spiritual leader in order to profit from them.
 He wrote to the Corinthians Church, “And when I was present with you, and in need, I was a burden to no one, for what I lacked the brethren who came from Macedonia supplied.
 And in everything I kept myself from being burdensome to you, and so I will keep myself” (2 Corinthians 11:9 also 1 Corinthians 9:1-15).

-And to the church in Ephesus he wrote, “Yea, ye yourselves know, that these hands have ministered unto my necessities, and to them that were with me” (Acts 20:34 also 18:3,6)).
-Paul had worked at his trade of tentmaker with Aquila and Priscilla at Corinth (Acts 18:1–3).
-And before he also was self supportive at Ephesus (1 Corinthians 4:12) and at Thessalonica (1 Thessalonians 2:9; 2 Thess.
-3:8).
+And the apostle also worked to support his own needs.
+To the church in Ephesus he wrote, “Yea, ye yourselves know, that these hands have ministered unto my necessities, and to them that were with me” (Acts 20:34 also 18:3,6).
+Paul had worked at his trade of tent-making with Aquila and Priscilla at Corinth (Acts 18:1–3).
+And before he also was self supportive at Ephesus (1 Corinthians 4:12) and at Thessalonica (1 Thessalonians 2:9; 2 Thessalonians 3:8).

-Then, they then that his refusal to accept church support for his ministry was a proof that he was not a true apostle of Christ.
-But he answered, “Are they Hebrews?
+Then, the Judaizers claimed that his refusal to accept church support for his ministry was a proof that he was not a true apostle of Christ.
+But he defended his credentials as an apostle saying, “Are they Hebrews?
 So am I. Are they Israelites?
 So am I. Are they the seed of Abraham?
 So am I. Are they ministers of Christ?—I speak as a fool—I am more: in labors more abundant, in stripes above measure, in prisons more frequently, in deaths often” (2 Corinthians 11:22, 23).